latex3/tagging-project/documentation/wtpdf/fulldoc.md

 ```latex
 {% include_relative t6-af.tex %}
 ```
-Line 2 specifies that the document language is English, line 3 sasy that PDF 2.0 should be used, line 4 that PDF/UA-2 should be produced and line 5 that the document should also be complient with the PDF/A-4f standard.
+Line 2 specifies that the document language is English, line 3 says that PDF 2.0 should be used, line 4 that PDF/UA-2 should be produced and line 5 that the document should also be compliant with the PDF/A-4f standard.
 It has to be `a-4f` (not `a-4`) because embedded associated files are used.

 In line 6 the `latest` tagging code is loaded and additionally the `verbatim-alt` test module (which handles the reading of verbatim code---this is still under development and not yet integrated in `latest`).
 Line 9 then directs the tagging code to use AF files for formulas.